ZexuanTHU/SERWeb_Doc/README.md

 - .docx(autoconvert, styleless)
 - .latex(autoconvert, without test)

+Choose the most suitable one for you.

 ## API
-API list and usage guides for each interface in details.
+[API list](https://github.com/ZexuanTHU/SERWeb_Doc/blob/master/API/API_list.md) and usage guides for each interface in details.

-## demand_analysis
+## Demand_analysis
-Several vivid diagrams for demand analysis.
+Several [vivid diagrams](https://github.com/ZexuanTHU/SERWeb_Doc/tree/master/demand_analysis) to help you understand the demand analysis of this project.

-## pic
+## Pic
-Several pictures to describe the backend modules of the SERWeb project.
+Several [pictures](https://github.com/ZexuanTHU/SERWeb_Doc/tree/master/pic) to describe the backend modules of the SERWeb project.

-## CONTACT
+## Contact
 If you have any problems or feedbacks, please feel free to contact us with [email](thugroupchat@gmail.com)